Where to buy dahlia seeds and bulbs: Burpee Gardening

-- Don't be in a hurry to plant; dahlias will struggle in cold soil.
-Ground temperature approximately 60 degrees.
-We plant them a little after the tomato plants go in; in Zone 6, that's in early June.
+- Don’t be in a hurry to plant; dahlias will struggle in cold soil.
+Ground temperature should reach 60°F. Wait until all danger of spring frost is past before planting.
+(We plant them a little after the tomato plants go in.)

 - Dahlias start blooming about 8 weeks after planting, starting in mid-July.

 - Some gardeners start tubers indoors a month ahead to get a jump on the season.

 - Do not water the tubers right after planting; this encourages rot.
 Wait until the sprouts have appeared above the soil to water.

 - Do not cover the dahlias with mulch or bark or sprouting is more challenging; apply slug and snail bait to avoid pests.

 - There’s no need to water the soil until the dahlia plants appear; in fact, overwatering can cause tubers to rot.
 After dahlias are established, provide a deep watering 2 to 3 times a week for at least 30 minutes with a sprinkler (and more in dry, hot climates).

 - Dahlias benefit from a low-nitrogen liquid fertilizer (similar to what you would use for vegetables) such as a 5-10-10 or 10-20-20.
 Fertilize after sprouting and then every 3 to 4 weeks from mid-summer until early Autumn.
 Do NOT overfertilize, especially with nitrogen, or you risk small/no bloms, weak tubers, or rot.